-Deciding how to have fun this summer in Galveston can be as daunting as trying to decide which of Baskin-Robbins’ 32 flavors should adorn your ice cream cone, even if you’ve narrowed your choices down to spending at least some of your time frolicking in the sand at one of the island’s five beach parks.
+Deciding what EXACTLY to do in Galveston can be as daunting as trying to decide which of Baskin-Robbins’ 32 flavors should adorn your ice cream cone, even if you’ve narrowed your choices down to spending at least some of your time frolicking in the sand at one of the island’s five beach parks.

 But we’re to help.
 Consider it attitude adjustment assistance.